gonerick2000-max/sql-data-warehouse-project/README.md

 ## 2️⃣ Medallion Architecture
 ### Bronze Layer
-- Raw Data from the source systems (CRM and ERP) is stored
+- Raw Data from source systems (CRM and ERP) is stored
 - No transformations are applied

 ### Silver Layer
 The purpose of this layer is to clean and standardize the data from the sources.
-To achieve that purpose, the following transformations are applied:
+To achieve this, the following transformations are applied:
 - Data cleansing (TRIM, NULL handling, invalid value filtering)
 - Data deduplication using window functions (ROW_NUMBER)
 - Standardization of categorical values